Department: ISBA

 For purpose of meeting the requirements for the Information Systems and Business Analytics (ISBA) major curriculum, a minimum grade of a C (2.0) must be earned in all courses required in the major.
 Additionally, a minimum grade of C (2.0) must also be earned in BCOR 2710, BCOR 3750, ISBA 3710, ISBA 4797 and either in ISBA 3730 or CMSI 1010.
 If a student is unable to attain a grade of C (2.0) in each of BCOR 2710, BCOR 3750, and ISBA 3710 after two attempts, that student will not be allowed to continue in the ISBA major.

-ISBA 3730 Programming for Business Applications, if taken after taking CMSI 1010 Computer Programming and Laboratory, will be considered as one of the three required ISBA electives.
+ISBA 3730 Programming for Business Applications, if taken after taking CMSI 1010 Computer Programming Laboratory, will be considered as one of the required ISBA electives.

 The following curriculum represents the order or sequence in which it is expected that students will take the various courses required for the B.B.A.
 (Information Systems and Business Analytics major) degree.